 - As you can see, we’ve gotten a little carried away with egg decorating.
 The kids are having too much fun.
 I see some deviled eggs in our future.

 *Note – if the rice stops transferring color onto the eggs, then the dye has dried or it’s being absorbed into the rice.
-This will happen after 1/2 dozen egg colorings or so.
+This might happen after 1/2 dozen egg colorings or so.
 Just add fresh food coloring and stir into the rice.
 You’re good to go again

-- The bottom row is red colored rice from the first egg to egg number 6 in the same bag – Going from left to right.
+- The bottom row is red colored rice from the first egg to egg number 6 in the same bag – (Going from left to right).
 The color get less vibrant each time, but it’s still pretty.
 I actually kind of like the less intense colored eggs

 - I’ll share the how to on making the multi-colored egg

 - I first made several bags all with one different color for each bag.

 - I loved getting the speckled look from each color, but I thought it would be really fun if you could get a multi-colored egg, too

 - So…I took an extra bag, and I poured a little bit of rice from each of the single colored rice bags into one.
 Does that make any sense at all?
 I hope so.